leonardpasi/newsfeed-system/README.md

 - Dashboard URL for viewing filtered news
 - Mock API endpoints for automated testing
 - S3 bucket names for static hosting and data storage
+- and others.
+Use `terraform output` to view all the outputs.

 ### Testing
 The Mock Newsfeed API can be tested with the simple script `tests/test_api.sh`